ActuallyFro/Scan-Redact-OCR/README.md

 THIS IS AS-IS Software! -- With that, there's a sane-scanner interface, or I/O disconnect bug.
 SO... "turn it off, and on again" has worked for my scanner to reuse the app!

+### 3. HP Scanner Issues

+If you have an HP scanner (like the HP ScanJet) and encounter errors with the regular scripts:

+1. Make sure HPLIP is installed: `sudo apt-get install hplip`
+2. Run HP setup utility: `hp-setup`
+3. Use the HP-optimized script (Option 3): `./improved_scan_redact_ocr.py`

+This uses HP's native scanning tools which provide better support for HP hardware features.